Burbank, Oklahoma: History

-Several major petroleum companies participated in the exploitation of the Burbank Field.
+Several major petroleum companies participated in the boom of the Burbank Field.
 Leases of oil land were obtained from the Osage Indians, usually by auction under the "Million Dollar Elm" tree in Pawhuska, the county seat and capital of the Osage Indians.
-Colonel Ellsworth Walters was the auctioner and more than a million dollars was often bid for the mineral rights to 160 acre (65 ha) tracts in the Burbank Field.
+Colonel Ellsworth Walters was the auctioneer and more than a million dollars was often bid for the mineral rights to 160 acre (65 ha) tracts in the Burbank Field.
 Rich and famous oilmen such as Marland, Frank Phillips, L. E. Phillips, Waite Phillips, and William G. Skelly stood in the shade of the Elm tree and bid in the auctions.

 Oil production in the Burbank field expanded from 134,408 barrels in 1920 to a peak production of 26,206,741 barrels in 1923.
 Production dropped by one-half in 1926 and by 1930 the boom period was over.
 Burbank's population dropped to 372 in 1930.
 The value of the 160 million barrels the Burbank field produced during its heyday was almost 286 million dollars.

 The Osage tribe and its members received $45 million in royalties from the Burbank field in the 1920s.
 The Osage, unlike many tribes, had retained collective ownership of mineral rights on their former reservation.
 Osage with a full headright (those on the 1906 tribal roll) received up to $15,000 each annually in oil royalties, the equivalent of more than $150,000 in 2010 dollars.
 The Osage were the "richest people in the world."

+By 2002 the population of the community had decreased.

+In previous eras a grocery store existed, as did two of each of the following: cinemas and hotels.